example42/Example42-tutorials/slides/PuppetTutorial/05_Configuration.md

 ## Master / Client - puppet agent

-You have clients, your managed nodes, where Puppet client is installed.
+We have clients, our managed nodes, where Puppet client is installed.

-And you have one or more Masters where Puppet server runs as a service
+And we have one or more Masters where Puppet server runs as a service

 Client/Server communication is via https (**port 8140**)